ED GORDON, host:

 Mayor NAGIN: Thank you, sir.

 GORDON: Coming up, a look back one year later, and male athletes test the limits of Title IX legislation meant to help female college athletes.
 We'll discuss these and other topics on our Roundtable.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.